-The authors are grateful to the Yale Center for British Art, Connecticut, the Kunsthistorisches Museum in Vienna and the Metropolitan Museum of Art, New York, for reproductions of the artworks.
+The authors are grateful to the Yale Center for British Art, Connecticut, the Kunsthistorisches Museum in Vienna and the Metropolitan Museum of Art, New York for reproductions of the artworks.
 The authors also thank The World Data Centre PANGAEA, NOAA's National Centers for Environmental Information, the Met Office Hadley Centre, and the Climate Research Unit of the University of East Anglia for provision of the datasets used.
-The work of ML and MJO is supported by Science and Technology Facilities Council consolidated grant number ST/M000885/1; of EJH by Natural Environment Research Council fellowship grant NE/I020792/1; of GSJ by the Joint Business Energy and Industrial Strategy/Defra Met Office Hadley Centre, the Climate Programme (GA01101); and of

-IGU under the framework of the ReSoLVE Center of Excellence (Academy of Finland, project 272157).
+The work of ML and MJO is supported by STFC consolidated grant number ST/M000885/1, of EJH by the NERC fellowship Grant NE/I020792/1, of GSJ by the Joint BEIS/Defra Met Office Hadley Centre, the Climate Programme (GA01101) and of IGU under the framework of the ReSoLVE Center of Excellence (Academy of Finland, project 272157).